hashfarm/Gmod-Backdoor-Scanner/README.md

-# Gmod Backdoor Scanner
+# hashfarm - Gmod Backdoor Scanner

 ## Overview
-The Gmod Backdoor Scanner is a C++ application designed to scan directories for potential backdoors in Garry's Mod (Gmod) related files.
+The Gmod Backdoor Scanner project is a C++ application developed by **hashfarm** to scan directories for potential backdoors in Garry's Mod (Gmod) related files.
 It supports scanning `.lua`, `.vmt`, `.vtf`, and `.ttf` files for suspicious patterns, such as obfuscated code or malicious function calls, using regular expressions defined in pattern files.
 The scanner generates a JSON-formatted log file (`scan_log.json`) with detailed detection results.

 ## Features
 - Scans directories recursively for `.lua`, `.vmt`, `.vtf`, and `.ttf` files.